aws/amazon-freertos/tools/echo_server/readme.md

 ## With Server Certificate and Key passed from command line args
 `go run echo_server.go -cert='<x509-cert-content>' -key='<x509-key-content>'`

+Note:
+- The `-cert` and `-key` flags will overwrite any other server credential settings (`server-certificate`, `server-certificate-location`, `server-key`, `server-key-location`) in config.json file.
-Note: When using command line args, the echo server will be configured in secure mode if either the `-cert` flag or the `-key` flag is used.
+- When using command line args, the echo server will be automatically configured in secure mode if both the `-cert` flag and the `-key` flag are present.

-Note: If you wish to run the unsecure and secure TCP tests at the same time, make sure you start a secure and unsecure echo server, this will require changing the configuration (You can create a second "secure" configuration, and pass it to the echo server via the -config flag.), as well as using seperate TCP ports.
+- If you wish to run the unsecure and secure TCP tests at the same time, make sure you start a secure and unsecure echo server, this will require changing the configuration (You can create a second "secure" configuration, and pass it to the echo server via the -config flag.), as well as using seperate TCP ports.

 # Client Device Configuration
 Before running the TCP tests on your device, it is recommended to have already read through the [FreeRTOS getting started guide](https://docs.aws.amazon.com/freertos/latest/userguide/freertos-getting-started.html).